dotansha/ChemCalc/README.md

 ## License

-This project is licensed under the Creative Commons (CC) license.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ---